erwbgy/puppet-iptables/README.md

   like that for port 23 above.

-* To avoid any failed connections being logged set the log_failures parameter to false.
+* To avoid any failed connections being logged set the log_failures parameter to 'no'.

 * By default all ICMP traffic is allowed.
-Set allow_icmp to false to change this.
+Set allow_icmp to 'no' to change this.

 * By default all localhost traffic is allowed.
-Set allow_localhost to false to change this.
+Set allow_localhost to 'no' to change this.

 * If no iptables configuration is found then an allow rule is added for tcp/22